OfficeDev/office-js-docs-pr/reference/shared/officeui.md

 #### Comments
 1. Dialogs will not create modal windows
+2. Dialogs must initially open to a site on the add-in manifest's App Domains list
-2. The initial url of the dialog and any page using the messageParent API must be on the same domain as the parent.
+2. Any page calling the messageParent API must be on the same domain as the opener page
 3. An Office add-in may have 1 dialog open at any time
 3. Every dialog may be moved and resized
 4. Every dialog opens centered on the screen